 One of the most asked questions we get asked is what do I need to start kegging my beer?

-We offer two kinds of corny keg, reconditioned ones, and new kegs.
+We offer three kinds of corny keg, reconditioned ones, new TMM kegs and new AEB kegs.

 Well the new corny keg is completely new, made in Italy, they are taller in height and slimmer in width, and have never been used.

 The TMM kegs are also new, but these are manufactured in China, which helps to save a small amount of cost off the keg.

 The reconditioned kegs which have been in service previously for other liquids like soda syrup such as coke, they come with new seals, fully cleaned and gassed to ensure they hold pressure, they also go through a machine polishing process which gets them looking like a new item but does leave some metal polish on the black ends that you will find transfers to your hands when you start to use them.

 When choosing between the types of kegs you need to consider not just the price difference but the size difference, as if you plan to store the kegs in a fridge you might not be able to fit two of the recon kegs in there due to the extra size in width, but then in the same way you might not be able to fit two of the new ones in your planned fridge because of the extra height.

 So once you’ve selected your keg your next consideration is gas, how will you be gassing the keg?
 The most common method is to source a gas bottle from a local supplier, be warned these vary in price and terms of purchase.
 Some suppliers will try to get you to sign up to a rental scheme, some will want to charge you ridiculous amount of money and say you can bring the bottle back and then have it filled up for less.
 But to give you an example, we buy our gas in from ALDD, a local supplier who delivers us a full sized bottle for £23.00, so really do shop around, or ask your local home brew group who others are using.